rrobledo/rest-api-conventions/README.md

 iso8901 dates are easy to read on their own and don't require the user to translate a number in to a recognizable date.
 The size increase in iso8601 is unnoticeable when compared to much much larger things like images.

-I recommends to use iso8601 since it use the format emitted by Date's toJSON method and:
+**I recommend you to use iso8601** since it use the format emitted by Date's toJSON method and:

 - it's human readable but also succinct
 - It sorts correctly